Sticktron/v0rtex-S/README.md

 This fork also includes r/w access to / (aka disk0s1s1), on top of the previously given r/w access to /var.

+Fat creds to stek on the r/w stuff, and originally xerub too.

 ### Offsets

 The offsets used are for iPhone 7 on iOS 10.3.1 and must be changed if that's not what you're using.